AndrejMitrovic/dtk/readme.md

 ## Examples

-Use [dub] to run any of the examples:
+Use [dub] to run any of the examples.

+Simply prepend `dub run dtk:` before the example name when running [dub]:

 ```
-$ dub -c buttons
+$ dub run dtk:buttons

-# Also try the configs: menus, images, and other examples found in the 'examples' folder.
 ```

+Also try `menus`, `images`, and other examples found in the `examples` folder.

+You can also `cd` into an example's directory and run `dub` to run that example.

 ## Building dtk as a static library

-Run [dub] alone to build `dtk` as a static library:
+Run [dub] alone in the root project directory to build `dtk` as a static library:

 ```
 $ dub

-# Alternatively:
-$ dub -c dtk
 ```

 ## Documentation